I have given up on weeds. Okay, maybe not entirely, but I have decided to live and let live. And eat.

 In reading and watching lots of ‘how to’ in gardening, weeds are a verbose topic throughout the medium.
 Generally with a view as to how to eradicate.
 Well, maybe not eradicate, as honestly is this even possible?
 But more, curtail, control.

 Now this takes a lot of work.
 And I say this with some experience.
-Last spring, in developing our veg garden, I managed to get it weed free.
+The first spring in developing our veg garden, I managed to get it weed free.
 For about a day.
 It was a lot… a lot… a lot of work.
 A lot.
 And then they came back.
 Almost immediately.

 It was time to re-think this whole weed business.